Kiruna: Post-war

 An old mansion near the centre of Kiruna.

 In 1948, Kiruna gained city rights and started to receive large amounts of money from the mine.
 The city centre was renovated starting in 1953; most buildings built before 1920 were demolished and replaced, and many of the buildings built in the following period lasted into the 2000s.
 The town grew and new neighborhoods were built, as well as new apartment buildings and villas in existing neighborhoods.
 The area is known as Lombolo and was built in the 1960s.

 After World War II, the economy of Kiruna started to diversify.
 Initially, the mechanisation of the mining industry led to more mechanical workshops developing machinery for the mine, still dependent on the mining, but individual companies with spinoffs that could be sold to other areas than the Kiruna mine alone.
 In the 1950s, a fund, Norrlandsfonden was established, in which profits from LKAB would be invested in order to diversify the local economy.
-The municipality started to lend money to starting companies against very beneficial rates, a scheme that lasted until 1959 because the banks, that insisted this was false competition, had established more relaxed rules for lending out money.
+The municipality started to lend money to startup companies at very beneficial rates, a scheme that lasted until 1959 because the banks, that insisted this was unfair competition, had established more relaxed rules for lending.
 The industrial area east of the city was built in the 1950s to separate industry from neighborhoods.

-On 10 November 1960, Kiruna Airport opened to separate civilian air traffic from the military airplanes that had landed at Kalixfors airport and at Luossajärvi since World War I. A road to Nikkaluokta was opened in 1971 and to Riksgränsen and Narvik in 1984.
-The latter had been debated heavily, for alternative plans existed to build the road to Norway on the northern side of Torneträsk, via Laimo, Kattuvuoma, Salmi to Innset and Bardu in Norway.
-This road was never built, but a 25 km long track between Laimo and Salmi was built at the initiatives of the locals and finished in 1962; however, this track, called Talmavägen, is not connected to any other road.
+On 10 November 1960, Kiruna Airport opened to separate civilian air traffic from the military airplanes that had landed at Kalixfors airport and at Luossajärvi since World War I. A road to Nikkaluokta was opened in 1971 and to Riksgränsen and Narvik (a coastal Norwegian town) in 1984.
+The latter had been heavily debated, since alternative plans existed to build the road to Norway on the northern side of Torneträsk, via Laimo, Kattuvuoma, Salmi to Innset and Bardu in Norway.
+That road was never built, but a 25 km long track between Laimo and Salmi was built on the initiative of the locals and finished in 1962; however, this track, called Talmavägen, is not connected to any other road.